 Faith Far Beneath the Surface

-For 65 hours after the quake hit Haiti, this young American aid worker was hopelessly trapped beneath a collapsed hotel.
-Here's his survival story, one year later...
+For 65 hours after the Haiti quake, this aid worker was trapped.
+Now, it's one year later...

 I slung my camera around my neck and climbed out of the SUV, waving goodbye.
 I glanced at my watch: 4:52.
 Walking through the lobby, I turned to catch one more glimpse of the city.

 Boom!
 It sounded like a thunderclap, but so close it shook the ground beneath my feet and I stumbled.
 The walls rippled like liquid–then exploded, sending splinters of concrete, wood and glass flying.
 There was a rumble I recognized from my boyhood in California: earthquake!

 I bolted for the outdoor stairs.
 An archway swayed and collapsed.
 A wall crumbled and part of the ceiling fell, striking my head.
 Everything went black.
 Pulverized concrete and mortar clogged my throat.
 I gasped for air.
 More crashes.
 Screams, sounding far away.